Taoist coin charm

 Taoist coin charms (道教品壓生錢 (道教品压生钱, dào jiào pǐn yā shēng qián)), or Daoist coin charms are a family of categories of Chinese and Vietnamese numismatic charms that incorporate elements of the Taoist religion.
 Taoist coin charms come in various shapes, sizes, and formats and can contain inscriptions or wholly pictorial designs.
 While a large number of Taoist coin charms have their inscriptions written in traditional Chinese characters, a subset of Taoist coin charms have inscriptions written in Taoist "magic" writing.
 In these countries similar numismatic charms existed for Buddhist and Confucianism, and at times Taoist coin charms would also incorporate symbolism from these other religions.

 In the case of these coins, "charm" in this context is a catchall term for coin-shaped items which were not official (or counterfeit) money.
-However, these numismatic objects were necessarily considered "magical" or "lucky", as some of these Chinese numismatic charms can be used as "mnemonic coins".
+However, these numismatic objects were not necessarily considered "magical" or "lucky", as some of these Chinese numismatic charms can be used as "mnemonic coins".